 Jerry “been working on this one” Washington

 P.S.
 I’ve been thinking about motivation lately.
 I’ve offered a discussion to my Philadelphia group and we will be meeting at my training studio in Bala Cynwyd.
 If you’re interested and in the area, I’d love for you to stop by.
-Just shoot me a message here by clicking this link.
-Talk soon…
+Click the link to start today Talk soon…